davidonzo/apiosintDS/docs/source/userguidemisp.rst

 	.. note::
 		``0`` is allowed but means no timeout.
 Default value is ``4`` hours.
-		This option needs to be used in combination with :confval:`--cache` option configured to True.
+		This option needs to be used in combination with :confval:`apiosintds_cache` option configured to True.

 .. confval:: Plugin.Enrichment_apiosintds_local_directory